top of page

 • Design and Planning:

-• Planning Permission: In the UK, a full planning permission application costs £462 per dwelling, there are alternative planning routes can be discussed with you design and planning team.
+• Planning Permission: In the UK, a full planning permission application costs £462 per dwelling.
+There are alternative planning routes that can be discussed with your design and planning team.
+Looking for more advice on planning routes, see our more in-depth post on planning routes for self-builders.

 • Building Regulations Approval: Fees range from £500 to £1,000, with additional costs for detailed drawings, which can be between £2,500 to £3,500.